elast27/WordleBot/README.md

 ## Explanation of the Code
 The bot uses user input in four seperate places:
 1. `String contains = "_____"` - this is the *green letters*.
 Any letter in the correct location should be added in this string.
 For example, if the correct word is **SHARK** and your guess is **SHAME**, the string should look like `"sha__"`.
 This string MUST be 5 characters, with underscores ( \_ ) representing unknown letters.
 2. `String exclude_letters = ""` - this is the gray letters.
 Any character that is not in the puzzle can be added in this string.
-Using the above example, the `exclude_letters` string would be `"rk"`.
+Using the above example, the `exclude_letters` string would be `"me"`.
 3. `String include_letters = ""` - this field is for any yellow or green letter.
 This tells the bot to only search for words containing these letters.
 4. `char[][] letters_not` - this 2D array represents the locations where we know a letter is incorrect.
 If a guess contains a yellow `'p'` in the 2nd slot, you will add the char `'p'` to `letters_not[1]`.
 Example: `static char[][] letters_not = {{},{'p'},{},{},{}};`
 ---